JG0078/nas63/README.md

 This repo will help rebuild nas63 in the future if issues occur

-step by step instructions after ubuntu is installed and storage is orgranized.
+** when making future changes, if they are made directly to this repo in git, from ubuntu, sync those changes with: git pull origin master step by step instructions after ubuntu is installed and storage is orgranized.

 Root of library is /plex/library